realalanc/realalanc.github.io/index.md

 - **International Genetic Machine Olympics (iGEM) Gold**
   Year: 2022-2023
   - Awarded Gold as a member of the iGEM team for innovative work on cellular automata modeling.
+  - The whole project is focused on building a light-induced autolysis on engineered bacteria to emerge genocides, while the cell lysis cycle controls the amount of genocides.

 - **China International College Students’ Innovation Campaign Honorable Mention**
   Year: 2022-2023